Organ Demonstrations by Andy Peters

 Much has been developed in the way of pipe organ control systems, console components, and organ relays since the original installation in 1965.
 What was electro-mechanical switches and pneumatically operated systems originally, is now software-controlled, solid-state equipment which provides the organist with far greater resources in terms of combination action storage, playing aids, and even the ability for record/playback (think player piano – rather than cassette tape!).

-Many persons have contributed to the success of these most recent projects – not the least of whom is Andrew Peters, Pastoral Musician.
+Many persons have contributed to the success of these most recent projects – not the least of whom is Andrew Peters, Pastoral Musician from 2007-2021.
 Andy’s diligence and dedication to this effort are most laudable, and he is a worthy steward in a line of distinguished musicians since the 1965 installation.
 Paul Lohman, Area Representative with Schantz Organ Company, completed negotiations and details of these projects.
 The Schantz organ of Second Presbyterian Church now finds itself completely refurbished, and poised to fulfill its second half-century of faithful service in the life of the church.
 The men and women who are the Schantz Organ Company join in extending their very best wishes to all at Second Presbyterian Church – and look forward to the many ways in which this instrument will lead, encourage, comfort, and cajole in the generations ahead.

 JEFFREY D. DEXTER, Vice President and Tonal Director